antischematic/angular-composition-api/packages/boundary/README.md

 **selector:** `ng-cloak`

----

-**What's the difference between NgCloak and Suspense?**

-- We wrap observables in a `CloakBoundary` instead of throwing them.
-- Components templates are always rendered, giving child components a chance to load data before the parent has finished resolving.
-- Components are hidden with the `ng-cloak` class instead of unmounting them, unless an error occurs.
----

 Hides components and displays a `fallback` until all components have resolved "cloaked" data sources.
 Cloaked data sources are observables that has been wrapped by `CloakBoundary`.
 Any component in the `ng-cloak` tree can mark data as cloaked, which